tsdjs/tsd/readme.md

 Now you can put all your test files in the `my-test-dir` directory.

+**Note**: The test directory is only used when no test files are found in the project root.
+If you have both root-level test files (like `index.test-d.ts`) and a test directory, only the root files will be executed.
+See [Order of Operations](#order-of-operations) for more details.

 #### Custom TypeScript Config

 By default, `tsd` applies the following configuration: